- Learn Linux

 Electronics does not have to be an expensive hobby depending upon how complex circuits are created and how "professional" the circuit is to be created.
 At the cheap end it could be a basic electronic circuit created using wirewrap, at the other extreme an individual printed circuit board could be created using photo-developing and etching, testing using a dedicated oscilloscope.

 Solderless breadboards provide a way of creating a circuit without having to use solder or damage the components.
 They are particularly useful for trying out a part of a circuit before committing to solder or specialist PCB manufacture.
 They are rarely used for a final design due to their size and lack of permenant fixing for the components.
-They can cost between about £2 and £12, but multiple boards can be connected together for more complicated circuits.

 A soldering iron is used to make a permanent electrical connection between components and leads / wires.
 They are available as a basic fixed temperature soldering iron costing only a few pounds, to temperature controlled soldering stations costing £70 or more.